 But if you're not a mouse or a mole, every sight of an owl is fascinating.

 Trip Tips: Finding and watching owls

 When to go: The irruptions of northern owls are cyclical, occurring every four or five years, when populations of small rodents crash.
 In the winter of 2004-05, thousands of great gray owls flew down from Canada, attracting worldwide attention.

 Snowy owls have irrupted from the Arctic in the winters of 2013-2014 and 2017-2018, when they began arriving in November and by December had gone as far south as Missouri.
 You can track reports on eBird.

-In 2017, an irruption of long-eared owls in the Chicago area caused a sensation.
+In the winter of 2016-2017, an irruption of long-eared owls in the Chicago area caused a sensation.